Best Clay Bar

 • Glide your hand across your freshly washed, clayed, and waxed paint. (make sure you do this in a pair of pants or shorts you don't mind "soiling".
 As you will likely become so excited at the results that you might wet yourself!)

-• Perform this as frequently as you determine necessary (most people simply fel their car paint.
+• Perform this as frequently as you determine necessary (most people simply feel their car paint.
 If you feel enough build-up of dirt particles after washing your car, then it is time to clay your car again)

 Chemical Guy's Clay Bar Kit: